BBVAEngineering/babel-plugin-modules-regexp/CONTRIBUTING.md

 # Contributing

-This doc outlines the details of collaborating on this Ember addon.
+This doc outlines the details of collaborating on this repository.

 ## Installation